-- A. A reporting individual shall obtain and preserve all records, including bank statements and receipts, necessary to substantiate the campaign finance reports required pursuant to the Campaign Reporting Act for a period of two years from the date of the filing of the report containing such items. - B. A reporting individual shall make such records available to the secretary of state, attorney general or district attorney upon written request.
-[1.10.13.29 NMAC N, 10/10/2017]
+- A. A reporting individual shall obtain and preserve all records, including bank statements and receipts, necessary to substantiate the campaign finance reports required pursuant to the Campaign Reporting Act for a period of two years from the date of the filing of the report containing such items. - B. A reporting individual shall make such records available to the secretary of state, state ethics commission, attorney general or district attorney upon written request.
+[1.10.13.29 NMAC N, 10/10/2017; A, 3/22/2022]